 Mitchell Community College is honored to welcome veterans, reservists, and active duty students to our campuses.
 Our Veterans Support Team is available to assist you with a variety services including: Counseling, Academic Advising, VA Education Benefits (GI Bill), Financial Aid, Disability Accommodations, and acclimation to college.
 For assistance with Admissions, Counseling, and Disability Accommodations, contact the Special Populations Coordinator in Room 103F of the Student Services Center or (704) 878-3364.
-For assistance with VA Education Benefits and Financial Aid, contact the VA Coordinator in Room 107B of the Student Services Center, or call (704) 878-3295.
+For assistance with VA Education Benefits and Financial Aid, contact the VA Coordinator in the Student Services Center, or call (704) 878-3295.

 Note: Students who qualify to receive education benefits from the Department of Veteran Affairs and Financial Aid are required to attend an orientation session and communicate with their instructors at least once a week.
-The distance learning instructor's signature is required on the Veteran Attendance Sheet which is turned in to the Assistant Financial Aid Director every three weeks.
+The distance learning instructor's signature can be submitted via email to the Assistant Financial Aid Director every three weeks.